Through the Looking Glass: A Dual Perspective on Weakly-Supervised Few-Shot Segmentation

 In this study, we utilize CLIP text prompts and pseudo masks based on CLIP-ES \cite{lin2023clip}.
 However, CLIP-ES’s background prompts are not specifically associated with foreground categories, instead mapping all background semantic priors to a common space, leading to association ambiguity.
 For instance, when the foreground category is \textit{cat}, background prompts like \textit{sky} and \textit{ocea}n make it difficult for the model to effectively distinguish the foreground and background.

-To bridge this gap, as shown in Figure \ref{fig3}, we propose the maximum matching CLIP prompt.
-Specifically, we first rank the foreground categories and then retrieve the co-occurring backgrounds based on these.
-In this process, we use ChatGPT to obtain the two backgrounds most likely associated with each foreground, for example, ‘bird’ with ‘tree’ and ‘sky’.
+As shown in Figure \ref{fig3}, we propose the maximum matching CLIP prompt.
+Specifically, we first identify the foreground categories in the dataset and then retrieve the co-occurring backgrounds based on these.
+In this process (Figure \ref{gpt}), we use ChatGPT to obtain the two backgrounds most likely associated with each foreground, for example, ‘bird’ with ‘tree’ and ‘sky’.
 Additionally, to enhance the heterogeneous information in the CLIP text priors, we introduce fine-grained prompts tailored to foreground attributes, such as ‘\textit{aeroplane with wings}’, ‘\textit{bird with feathers}’.
 This approach facilitates more precise modeling of foreground characteristics, thereby improving the alignment between textual and visual features.
 Finally, to enhance the generalization capability of TLG, we adopt a heterogeneous architectural approach for the online CLIP Adapter in AFANet, which can be expressed as:

 $\overline{M}_{s,q} \in \mathbb{R}^{ch \times H\times W}$ denotes the multimodal information obtained after merging visual and textual semantics. $\overline{T}_{gain}\in \mathbb{R}^{C_{N} \times hw}$ is fine-grained textual information.
 Where, $C_{N} = N$ represents the number of categories, either Pascal-5\textsuperscript{i} (N=20) or COCO-20\textsuperscript{i} (N=80). $\overline{T}_{fg}\in \mathbb{R}^{C_{N} \times hw}$ and $\overline{T}_{bg}\in \mathbb{R}^{C_{N} \times hw}$ represent the foreground and background textual information, respectively.